 "The Data Layer is the foundation of your Tealium solution and will serve as the one true definition of your data across all digital assets and customer interactions.
 The data layer comprises all of the various data elements that will be collected across your site and the visitor interactions and events that will be tracked."

 TMS vendors are dependent upon the data layer, and it makes sense given that without a data layer you are forced to scrape details from pages during the client-side session.
 That in and of itself makes it prone to error as pages are updated and the experience changes.
 From my perspective there are four truths about data layers that I want to call attention to:

-- While it was originally designed to facilitate the efficiency of tag management, it has become a burden to many organisations during the implementation process.
+- While it was originally designed to facilitate the efficiency of tag management, it has become a burden to many organizations during the implementation process

 Vendors will offer you the option of using their own taxonomy for building a data layer, within their UI, but clients need to be wary of how they choose to implement in order to maintain control and ownership of the data.
 In my prior life, we always promoted the use of an "independent data layer" controlled by the client in order to avoid vendor lock-in and the need to potentially have multiple versions of the object across your tech stack.
 Frankly, if you're having to build it multiple times, then it's way more trouble than it's worth.
 However, governance really should be a consideration given the constraints being put into the marketplace by GDPR, CCPA, and others.